-Software Asset Management gives you transparency into your enterprise’s software assets, usage, licenses, and contracts so that you can understand what software is being used, how much, where and by whom.
+Software license management gives you transparency into your enterprise’s software assets, usage, licenses, and contracts so that you can understand what software is being used, how much, where and by whom.

 With full visibility into your company-wide software usage, you can optimize your licenses, cut costs, and protect your future software investment.

 Given the fact that Forrester Research predicts the global cloud computing market to exceed $200 billion in 2019, it’s more critical than ever that you have the tools and solutions in place for cloud cost management, in addition to managing and reporting on your on-premises licensing environment.

 Identify cost-saving opportunities to cut software and SaaS spend across your organization.
 For a limited time, get your copy of this brand-new April 2020 Gartner research.

 How software license management fits into your ITAM or ITSM strategy